-On the other side of the coin, on its own, Analytics is a fantastic tool for shining a light on your traffic and how users behave on your website.
+On the other side of the coin, Analytics is a fantastic tool for shining a light on your traffic and how users behave on your website.
 It allows you to see important metrics which you can compare and contrast to better understand who your customers are.

-Importing goals from Analytics:
+- Importing goals from Google Analytics

 Setting up goals in Analytics is one of the first and most important steps to success in a digital marketing campaign.
 Analytics allows you to set up all kinds of goals very quickly and easily.

 If you have brochures on your site to download and it shows that someone is engaged, you can set it as a goal.
 If you have a video which is key to explaining your product or service, you can set it as a goal.
 Almost anything can be set up as a goal on your website and can give you very quick and easy insight into how your customers are completing key actions on your site.

 Once you have your goals set up, it’s very easy to import them into your AdWords campaign via the conversion tab.
 In doing this you can actually trace the conversion back to the individual keyword or search query which lead the customer to your site and with that you can perform in depth analysis very quickly and easily.

 Google Analytics allows you to easily segment visitors to your website and in return, you can create an audience from that segment to remarket to.
 What this means is that you can understand your customer, gain insight into how they behave, identify which behaviours you want to see more of, and create a segment out of those users.

 Let’s say you have set up a goal and you identify that 80% of people who reach your goal page don’t actually complete your goal.
 What analytics remarketing allows you to do is funnel each user who makes it to this page but doesn’t convert into a new audience list.

-Using secondary dimensions in Analytics:
+3. Using secondary dimensions in Analytics